-AJFCS’s Holocaust Survivor’s Assistance Program is dedicated to easing the lives of survivors of the Shoah.
-Our internationally recognized professional staff has expertise in helping survivors to identify and address the unique social welfare, health care, and emotional needs of Jewish victims of the Nazi atrocities.
-You can trust our professionals to provide services with the utmost sensitivity and to honor the dignity of our survivors.
+Alpert JFS’ Holocaust Survivors Assistance Program is dedicated to easing the lives of survivors of the Shoah.
+Our internationally recognized professional staff has expertise in helping survivors identify and address their unique social welfare, health care, and emotional needs.
+You can trust our professionals to provide services with the utmost sensitivity, and honor the dignity of our survivors.

 Alpert JFS Can Provide:

 - Consultation and Professional Training

 - Companionship and Transportation

 - Respite Care

 Alpert JFS offers special social activities for Holocaust survivors that give them an opportunity to enjoy the company of others, and perhaps relieve some of the isolation they may experience.

 Café Europa is an annual event that brings together a large group of survivors for some relaxed socializing, a nosh, and song.
 The event is modeled on the informal get-togethers that arose in Europe in the post-WWII era, when Jewish survivors began searching for living family members or friends from their hometowns.
 With no homes to return to, coffee shops and cafes were a gathering place for news, and in the process, maybe a little friendship and laughter.

 If you would like to be included in the next Café Europa, please call 561-684-1991.